Governed environment observation

 What Scout does

-What Scout surfaces from each scan
+What Scout surfaces from each observation

 Why “move fast and break things” does not apply here